lalanne/SmallServers/README.md

 # SmallServers
 Just Small Servers for fun  and profit.
-Base for simulators The idea for now is to create simple monothread servers for comparison in Go, C++ and python, probably this will change though
+The main idea is to have small servers that show the main features of the languages to write this kind of apps.
+To have several in different languages will be able to compare performace and to learn more about the the low level characteristic of these languages.

 # Compilation cpp
+    * st and mt:
         once boost is installed in the system compilation line:
+            Compilation:
+             * enter mt or st folder
+             * cmake .
+             * make

+             Execution:
- * g++ server.cpp -lboost_system
+             * ./server

 # Executing in Go
  * go run server.go